joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 >>The whole counsel of God concerning all things necessary for his own glory, man's salvation, faith and life, is either expressly set down or necessarily contained in the Holy Scripture

 Confession is certainly not Scripture.
-But our Confessions are simply doctrine--what the Bible teaches.
+But our Confessions are simply doctrine.
+Don't be scared of the word 'doctrine'.
+It simply means, 'What the Bible teaches'.

 We know that the Bible does completely teach what is necessary for the glory of God and what is necessary for our salvation because the authors who were inspired by the Author who is the Holy Spirit say so.

 Paul drills this point on anything outside of Scriptures concerning our salvation:

->Galatians 1:8–9 (CSB) But even if we or an angel from heaven should preach to you a gospel contrary to what we have preached to you, a curse be on him!
+>Galatians 1:8–9 (CSB) But even if we or an angel from heaven **should preach to you a gospel contrary to what we have preached to you**, a curse be on him!
 As we have said before, I now say again: If anyone is preaching to you a gospel contrary to what you received, a curse be on him!

 Paul tells the young Pastor Timothy concerning our faith and life as Timothy shepherds the church in Ephesus :

 >2 Timothy 3:14-17 (CSB) But as for you, continue in what you have learned and firmly believed.
-You know those who taught you, and you know that from infancy you have known the sacred Scriptures, which are able to give you wisdom for salvation through faith in Christ Jesus.
+You know those who taught you, and **you know that from infancy you have known the sacred Scriptures, which are able to give you wisdom for salvation through faith in Christ Jesus**.
 All Scripture is inspired by God and is profitable for teaching, for rebuking, for correcting, for training in righteousness, so that the man of God may be complete, equipped for every good work.

 Finally, out of the mouth of Christ concerning his great glory during his earthly ministry:

->John 6:45 (CSB) It is written in the Prophets: And they will all be taught by God.
+>John 6:45 (CSB) **It is written in the Prophets: And they will all be taught by God**.
 Everyone who has listened to and learned from the Father comes to me—

 When I say I need the full council of God, that is, all of the Bible, to preach to you today, what this particular passage of Scripture means, I mean what I say.
 And if I need it, so do you.